m-vanshika/SHPFileGenerator/README.md

 Steps to use the plugin:

- \t 1.Install and start the plugin in QGIS
+  1.Install and start the plugin in QGIS

 2. Select the Image of tiff layer whose boundaries are to be detected and also define the output file location.